iwatake2222/play_with_tflite/README.md

 	--strip always
 	```
 - *Note* : Build with v2.4.0 failed in Windows, but it succeeded in Linux (2021/01/09)
+- *Note* : Code for NNAPI delegate is automatically built

 ## How to create pre-built EdgeTPU library
 You can download the official libraries from https://github.com/google-coral/libedgetpu .
 However, you need to use the same tflite version as used in EdgeTPU library.
 Since I use v2.4.0 version here, I built my own libraries for EdgeTPU using tensorflow v2.4.0.
 They are stored in `InferenceHelper/ThirdParty/edgetpu_prebuilt` , and the projects link these libraries.